Kärcher Mobile Outdoor Cleaner OC 3 Plus

 The Kärcher pressure washer with lithium-ion battery and water tank for mobile application.
 Easy to transport and store.
 With flat stream for delicate surfaces.

-For anyone who needs a cleaning solution on the go, this compact and lightweight pressure washer from Kärcher is the answer.
-Thanks to its integrated lithium-ion battery and removable water tank, you can clean your bicycle or dirty walking shoes, even without an electrical or water connection.
-With a gentle yet efficient low pressure flat jet, the pressure washer is ideal for sensitive surfaces.
-An LED indication also signals if the battery is almost empty or is charging.
-Various accessory boxes are available as optional equipment for diverse applications and extension options.
+For anyone who needs a cleaning solution on the go: the compact and lightweight pressure washer from Kärcher.
+Thanks to the integrated lithium-ion battery and detachable water tank, you can, for example, clean your bike or dirty hiking boots even without an electrical or water supply connection.
+With a gentle but efficient low-pressure flat stream, the pressure washer is ideal for delicate surfaces.
+An LED display also signals when the battery is low or is being charged.
+Various accessory boxes are available for a wide range of application and extension options.

 Features and benefits